Sauro98/appr_dbscan_rust/README.md

 # appr_dbscan_rust
 Rust implementation of the approximate version of DBSCAN introduced by Gan and Tao in this [paper](https://www.cse.cuhk.edu.hk/~taoyf/paper/tods17-dbscan.pdf)

+# Notice

+An upated version of this library is available in the [linfa ecosistem](https://github.com/rust-ml/linfa)

 # Recognized data files

 Accepted data files should contain one data point per line and nothing else.
 Each line should contain the components of the point separated by whitespace.